C++ set empty

 Example 1

-Let's see the simple example to check if a set contains any element or not:
+Let's examine a straightforward example to verify whether a set includes any elements or not:

 #include <set>